Shortlisting candidates for an interview

 - undertaken with reference to the criteria identified in the person specification

-- made in accordance to the University’s commitment regarding the use of the Two ticks symbol - ‘Positive about disability’ – your responsibilities with regards to this are highlighted below
+- made in accordance to the University’s Disability Confident commitment – your responsibilities with regards to this are highlighted below

 The selection procedures for a particular post should be derived from the job description and person specification.
 Select first against the essential criteria, then against the desirable criteria.
 If there are still too many candidates after the desirable characteristics have been taken into account it may be possible to refine the list still further by deciding which criteria should be given most weighting, e.g. relevant experience may be more important than qualifications.
 However, care should be taken to ensure that criteria are not weighted in such a way as to appear discriminatory.

-The University of Bath has been awarded the Disability Confident Employer standard symbol which demonstrates our commitment to employing disabled people.
+The University of Bath is an accredited Disability Confident Leader standard symbol which demonstrates our commitment to employing disabled people.
 One of the five commitments we have made as an organisation relates to recruitment.

 We have committed to interview all disabled applicants who meet the essential criteria for a job vacancy and consider them on their abilities.
 This is a guarantee of an interview, but not necessarily of a job.
 It means that candidates who are disabled and meet the essential criteria stated on the person specification who wish to be considered under the Disability Confident Scheme must be invited for interview regardless of the nature of their disability.